 The Importance of Documentation:

 Accurate and detailed documentation of pain assessments and interventions is essential in palliative care.
-It helps track changes in pain levels and ensures continuity of care.
+This practice ensures that all healthcare professionals involved in a patient’s care have access to consistent and comprehensive information, enabling them to track changes in pain levels and adjust treatment plans as necessary.

 Coping with Emotional Challenges: